platonai/exotic-amazon/README.md

 #### Custom destination

-You can write several line of additional code to persist the extract result to any destination as you wish, check [AmazonJdbcSinkSQLExtractor](./src/main/kotlin/ai/platon/exotic/amazon/crawl/boot/component/AmazonJdbcSinkSQLExtractor.kt).onAfterExtract() to learn how to write your own persister.
+You can write several line of additional code to persist the extract result to any destination as you wish, check [AmazonJdbcSinkSQLExtractor](./src/main/kotlin/ai/platon/exotic/amazon/crawl/boot/component/AmazonJdbcSinkSQLExtractor.kt).onAfterExtract() to learn how to write your own persistence layer.

 ## Technical Features